Not only drunk, but drugged at the wheel! Experts: The hardware is expensive, it does not solve the problem with AquilaScan

 Although experts see the introduction of drug testing for drivers in Albania as a positive step, they see it with skepticism due to its costs.
 Gëzim Hoxha, an expert on road safety, says that this is also the reason why it is not used often.

-From the research that "Sinjalizo" has carried out, it turned out that tampons for this device cost 18 euros.
-On the website of a company Romanian company that sells the device, its tampons are listed at a price of 18 euros, while the device itself is about 4000 euros.
-The Romanian company also provides the specifications of this device which takes 5-10 minutes to identify if the driver has used drugs and what drug he has used out of the 9 types that this device identifies.
-Among the 9 types of drugs that this device identifies are: cocaine, methamphetamine, benzodiazepine, cannabis, opium, amphetamine, ecstasy, methadone and ketamine.
+From the research that “Sinjalizo” has conducted, it has resulted that the tampons for this device cost 18 euros.
+On the website of a Romanian company that sells the device, its tampons are listed at a price of 18 euros, while the device itself costs about 4000 euros.
+The Romanian company also provides the specifications of this device, which takes 5-10 minutes to identify whether the driver has used drugs and what drug he has used from the 9 types that this device identifies.
+The 9 types of drugs that this device identifies are: cocaine, methamphetamine, benzodiazepine, cannabis, opium, amphetamine, ecstasy, methadone and ketamine.

 However, these types of drugs are not the only ones circulating in Albania, which the "AquilaScan" device cannot identify.
 One of these drugs that is widespread in Albania is heroin, which is found to be such according to the official statistics of the State Police, which in 2010 seized 15.5 kg, in 2011 about 21.4 kg, in 2012 a quantity of 87.7 kg, in 2013 an amount of 47.3 kg, in 2014 a full 73.5 kg, but in 2015 the amount of this drug seized by the police went to 36.9 kg, going to 2016 kg in 57.3.
 While in 2017, the amount of heroin seized by the Albanian police reached 21.4 kg, having an amount of 23.9 kg in 2018 and 38 kg in 2019.
 While in 2020 and 2021, 51.6 kg were seized respectively. and 35.5 kg of heroin.